mbellabah/mbellabah.github.io/pages/aboutme.md

 Hey hey <span class="wave">👋🏿</span> My name is **Mohamadou Bella Bah**.

-I'm an engineer by training who thinks about energy, electric grids, multiagent-systems, and artificial intelligence. **Alot**.
+I'm an engineer by training who thinks about energy, electric grids, multiagent-systems, and artificial intelligence. **A lot**.
 As a system level thinker, I don't shy away from thinking about things globally 🌎.

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-Currently a junior (2021) pursuing my Bachelors of Science and Masters of Engineering in <strong>Electrical Engineering and Computer Science</strong> at the Massachusetts Institute of Technology (MIT).
+Obtained my Bachelors of Science in <strong>Electrical Engineering and Computer Science</strong> at the Massachusetts Institute of Technology (MIT) in February 2021.
 </p>

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
-Currently an <strong>undergraduate researcher</strong> at MIT.
+Incoming <strong>software engineer</strong> at Google.
 </p>

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I love playing football (soccer to you Americans), travelling, <strong>reading</strong> (see my <a href="https://www.bellabah.com/pages/bookshelf">bookshelf</a>!), and getting to see and hear new perspectives 😊.</p>
+I love playing football (soccer to the Americans), working out, travelling, and <a href="https://www.bellabah.com/pages/bookshelf">reading</a>.</p>

 ---

-## Research
+## What I'm currently up to . . .
 I'm currently researching with the [Active Adaptive Control Laboratory](http://aaclab.mit.edu) (AACLAB) at MIT, with funding from the MIT Energy Initiative (MITEI).
 My work with the lab is concerned with how to pair independent agents together in a multiagent system.
 More specifically, in the context of an electric grid, the idea is that privately owned solar-panels and batteries ought to automatically pair with one another to form a more flexible and less volatile, hybrid asset.
 I'm writing a service that imbues a solar-panel, and a battery, with the necessary "intelligence" to engage one another in such a relationship.
-Now, this would be difficult if I had to build the communications infrastructure and underlying intelligence from the ground up!
-Fortunately, this service can be run on the Auxo Olympus Platform, which is an "edge-computing" platform that I developed!
+Now, this would be difficult if I had to build the communications infrastructure and underlying intelligence from the ground up.
+Fortunately, this service can be run on the Auxo Olympus Platform, which is an "edge-computing" platform that I developed.

 You can take a look at my research poster in the `work/posters` section of this website.
 It goes into some detail regarding services running on the Auxo platform.
-To learn more about Auxo itself, visit the `projects/Auxo` section of this website!
+To learn more about Auxo itself, visit `projects/Auxo`.

 ---